LabKey/Dockerfile/README.md

 A better description of the LabKey settings can be found [in the LabKey docs](https://www.labkey.org/Documentation/wiki-page.view?name=customizeLook#properties).

-`LABKEY_GUID` and `LABKEY_EK` are only relevant if you are attempting to created/run a container destined to connect to a pre-existing database belonging to a pre-existing LabKey.
+`LABKEY_GUID` is only relevant if you are attempting to created/run a container destined to connect to a pre-existing database belonging to a pre-existing LabKey.

 | name                        | purpose                                                                                                  | default                  |
 | --------------------------- | -------------------------------------------------------------------------------------------------------- | ------------------------ |